Let Somebody Go

 "Let Somebody Go" is a song by British rock band Coldplay and American singer Selena Gomez, recorded for the band's ninth studio album, Music of the Spheres.
-The song was produced by Max Martin, Oscar Holter, Rik Simpson, Daniel Green, and Bill Rahko, and co-produced by Metro Boomin.
-The song was released for digital download and streaming through Parlophone as the third single from Music of the Spheres on 7 February 2022.
+It was produced by Max Martin, Oscar Holter, Rik Simpson, Daniel Green and Bill Rahko, with additional production by Metro Boomin.
+Parlophone released the track as the third single from Music of the Spheres on 7 February 2022 on digital download and streaming platforms.
+Because the album was nominated for Album Of The Year at 65th Annual Grammy Awards, Selena Gomez received a second nomination as a featured artist thanks to her contribution on that project.